Skip to Main Content

 1. The standard written order (SWO) is missing a description of the item.

-3. Documentation does not include a valid in-person evaluation that meets all LCD requirements.
+3. Documentation does not include a valid sleep study that meets all LCD requirements.

-4. Documentation does not include a valid sleep study that meets all LCD requirements.
+4. Documentation does not include a valid in-person evaluation that meets all LCD requirements.

 1. The medical record documentation does not support the beneficiary had an in-person or Medicare-approved telehealth visit with their treating practitioner to assess adherence to their continuous glucose monitor (CGM) regimen and diabetes treatment plan every 6 months following the initial prescription of the CGM.